Read the GEM project full report

 The Gender, Empowerment and Multicultural Crews (GEM) project, aims to examine seafarers’ welfare, focussing on gender issues arising from multi-cultural crews and isolation.
 The research and data findings will facilitate the development of appropriate tools to help support women within the industry.

-This research into seafarer’s welfare and on-board experiences will draw on the unique access to data from current and former students at the University’s Warsash Maritime Academy, as well as comparable data from China’s Shanghai Maritime University and Nigeria’s National Maritime Academy.
-This will help to establish patterns relating to the welfare of seafarers, particularly women, and how they are treated on board in today’s multicultural working environment.
+This research into seafarer’s welfare and on-board experiences has drawn on the unique access to data from current and former students at the University’s Warsash Maritime Academy, as well as comparable data from China’s Shanghai Maritime University and Nigeria’s National Maritime Academy.
+This has helped to establish patterns relating to the welfare of seafarers, particularly women, and how they are treated on board in today’s multicultural working environment.

-As such, this project strives to improve the welfare and working conditions on board for all crew, by empowering and supporting women who may be experiencing discrimination and harassment.
-It will identify gaps in current knowledge, raise awareness of the wider issues surrounding multicultural crews, so that women seafarers can be supported in addressing them and play a fuller role on board ships and beyond.
+The GEM project strives to improve the welfare and working conditions on board for all crew, by empowering and supporting women who may be experiencing discrimination and harassment.
+It has identified gaps in current knowledge, raised awareness of the wider issues surrounding multicultural crews, so that women seafarers can be supported in addressing them and play a fuller role on board ships and beyond.

 "Empowering women fuels thriving economies, spurs productivity and growth, and benefits every stakeholder in the global maritime community."

 Koji Sekimizu, Secretary-General International Maritime Organisation.
 London February, 2013.